Arch-Software-Dev/triliumquest-smart-contract/ricardian/triliumquest.contracts.md

 <h1 class="contract"> withdrawnft </h1>

 When a user requests to withdraw their NFT, the NFT is transferred back to the original owner and the NFT record is deleted from the NFT staging table.

+<h1 class="contract"> mintnft </h1>
+Administrative function to mint an NFT to a WAX wallet account.

 <h1 class="contract"> withdrawtlm </h1>